intermine/im-docs/docs/webapp/webapp-config/report-page/report-page.rst

 Each object has a number of fields configured in the model, like ``length`` or ``proteins`` for Gene.
 The first is a reference to a single value or an object, the latter is a list of values/objects.
 These then appear on the report page as References and Collections.

-To configure in which category on the page these are to show, follow :doc:`tagging`.
+To configure in which category on the page these are to show, follow :doc:`/webapp/admin/tagging`.

 Inline Lists
 ------------